Our sustainability approach and progress

 Drive growth in sustainability

-We believe our first sustainability pillar – driving growth in sustainability – will allow us to accelerate our progress and broaden the benefits that our companies already enable through their products and services.
+We believe that continuing to encourage our companies to identify and pursue sustainability-related opportunities to grow their products and markets will allow us to accelerate our progress and broaden the benefits that our companies already enable through their products and services.
 See impact examples and metrics for examples and metrics relating to our impact.

 Find out more about how we are driving growth in sustainability in our Annual Report and Accounts.